ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 If a host does not have the variables in the configuration above (i.e. ``tags.Name``, ``tags``, ``private_ip_address``), the host will not be added to groups other than those that the inventory plugin creates and the ``ansible_host`` host variable will not be modified.

-If an inventory plugin supports caching you can enable and set options for that per YAML configuration source or for multiple inventory sources using environment variables or Ansible configuration files.
-If caching has been enabled for an inventory plugin but no inventory-specific caching options were provided, fact caching options are used.
-Here is an example of enabling caching for an individual YAML configuration file.
+If an inventory plugin supports caching, you can enable and set caching options for an individual YAML configuration source or for multiple inventory sources using environment variables or Ansible configuration files.
+If you enable caching for an inventory plugin without providing inventory-specific caching options, the inventory plugin will use fact-caching options.
+Here is an example of enabling caching for an individual YAML configuration file:

 .. code-block:: yaml